-Figure 4 shows the computed yearly death rates for different age groups in the USA from 1960 to 2021.
+Figure 4 shows the computed yearly death rates for different age groups in the UK from 1960 to 2021.
 The figure on the left corresponds to younger age groups while on the right, older age groups are shown.
 Death rates are shown in logarithmic scale because they tend to exponentially decline over time, as a consequence of improving living conditions for most age groups.

-Figure 4 - USA - Yearly death rates for different age groups from 1960 to 2021.
+Figure 4 - UK - Yearly death rates for different age groups from 1960 to 2021.
 Left: younger age-groups.
 Right: Older age groups.

 The first observation we can make is that death rates for different age groups decline almost monotonically over time.
 The lines are almost straight and their slope corresponds to the rate of improvement in death rates for a given age group.
-Interestingly, for the US, for the given time period (1960 to 2021), death rates for the age groups 20-29 and 30-39 do not show a substantial improvement over time.
-It is not the topic of this report to discuss the social phenomena that might be at the origin of this effect, but it could be related to drug use, the AIDS epidemic and the consecutive wars that the US has been involved in over time.
+Interestingly, for the UK, for the given time period (1960 to 2021), death rates for the age groups 20-29 and 30-39 do not show a substantial improvement over time.
+It is not the topic of this report to discuss the social phenomena that might be at the origin of this effect, but it could be related to social issues for these age groups such as drug use (including alcohol related deaths), the AIDS epidemic and others.

-When comparing Figure 4 with the equivalent Figure 1 for US deaths, we observe that death rates are much better behaved as they do not show big upward or downward trends, tend to decline monotonically and have much less volatility from year to year.
+When comparing Figure 4 with the equivalent Figure 1 for UK deaths, we observe that death rates are much better behaved as they do not show big upward or downward trends, tend to decline monotonically and have much less volatility from year to year.
 This pattern can be clearly seen in Figure 5 that shows the death rates for different population age groups, for singular years from 1960 to 2020.

-Figure 5 - USA - Yearly death rates per age group for selected years.
+Figure 5 - UK - Yearly death rates per age group for selected years.

 By adjusting deaths by the population of the respective age group, the overall trends in improving living conditions become clear.
 By looking at Figure 5 we observe that in 1960, 10-14 was the age cohort with lowest death rates, while in 2020, 5-9 was the age cohort with lowest death rate.
 This reflects a faster rate of improvement in risk reduction for the 5-9 age group from 1960 to 2020.
 Figure 6 shows the compounded yearly changes in death rates from 1960 to 2019 for different age groups.
-It shows that the greatest improvement occurred for the younger age groups from ages 1 to 9, with a about 2.5% yearly improvement.
-As mentioned previously, individuals of ages 20 to 39 had the lowest yearly decline in death rates of only about -0.4% per annum.
-For older ager groups the yearly improvement was around 1% per year.
+It shows that the greatest improvement occurred for the younger age groups from ages 1 to 9, with a about 3.2% yearly improvement.
+As mentioned previously, individuals of ages 20 to 39 had much lower yearly decline in death rates of only about -1% per annum.
+For older age groups the yearly improvement was around 1.5% per year except in the very highest age groups.

-Figure 6 - USA - Yearly compounded improvement (% decline) in death rates from 1960 to 2019 for different age groups.
+Figure 6 - UK - Yearly compounded improvement (% decline) in death rates from 1960 to 2019 for different age groups.
 The standard deviation of yearly changes in the death rates are also shown (right hand scale).

 Figure 6 also shows standard deviation of yearly changes in the death rate from 1960 to 2019, for each age group.
-It can be observed that the younger age groups (1 to 39) have almost double the year-to-year variability in death rates compared to older age groups (40 to 89).
+It can be observed that the younger age groups (1 to 29) have more than double the year-to-year variability in death rates compared to prime age groups (30 to 69).
 This is important to bear in mind once we normalise our calculation of excess death rates in our analysis below.